NordicHPC/git-pr/README.md

 * `git pr merged`: show local and remote branches which can be removed.
 A small wrapper around `git branch --merged` that always checks relative to upstream/HEAD.
-Automatically does fetches and remote reference prunes.
 (I welcome UI suggestions for this and the two following commands, how to properly do things automatically.)

 * `git pr rm $branch_name ...`: Remove named branches, both locally and on inferred_origin.